mdn/content/files/en-us/web/api/indexeddb_api/index.md

 ### Synchronous and asynchronous

 Operations performed using IndexedDB are done asynchronously, so as not to block applications.
-IndexedDB originally included both synchronous and asynchronous APIs.
-The synchronous API was intended for use only with [Web Workers](/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) but was removed from the spec because it was unclear whether it was needed.
-However, the synchronous API may be  reintroduced if there is enough demand from web developers.

 ### Storage limits and eviction criteria